yaml/yaml-spec/spec/spec.md

 1. YAML should be easy to implement and use.

 ## #.
-History
+YAML History

-YAML design began in early 2001, when Clark Evans and Oren Ben-Kiki were working with the SML-DEV[^sml-dev] mailing list which was focused on simplifying XML.
+The YAML 1.0 specification was published in early 2004 by by Clark Evans, Oren Ben-Kiki, and Ingy döt Net after 3 years of collaborative design work through the yaml-core mailing list[^yaml-core].
-They were introduced to Ingy döt Net who was working on a plain text serialization module[^denter] for Perl.
+The project was initially rooted in Clark and Oren's work on the SML-DEV[^SML-DEV] mailing list (for simplifying XML) and Ingy's plain text serialization module[^Denter] for Perl.
-The three of them collaborated through the yaml-core mailing list[^yaml-core] to create the YAML 1.0 specification, which was published in early 2004.

-YAML took many of its ideas from existing technologies such as C, Java, Perl, Python, Ruby, email, HTML, MIME, URIs, XML, SAX, SOAP and JSON.

-Adoption of YAML happened in a grassroots manner during this time.
+The language took a lot of inspiration from many other technologies and formats that preceded it.

-Ruby was the first language to ship a YAML framework as part of its core.
+The first YAML framework was written in Perl in 2001 and Ruby was the first language to ship a YAML framework as part of its core language distribution in 2003.

-The YAML 1.1 specification was published in 2005.
+The YAML 1.1[^1-1-spec] specification was published in 2005.
 Around this time, the developers became aware of JSON[^json].
 By sheer coincidence, JSON was almost a complete subset of YAML (both syntactically and semantically).
-This was due to YAML's flow collection style, which was influenced by Python more than JavaScript.

-In 2006, Kirill Siminov produced PyYAML[^pyyaml] and LibYAML[^libyaml], both of which are still key parts of YAML infrastructure.
+In 2006, Kirill Siminov produced PyYAML[^pyyaml] and LibYAML[^libyaml].
-Many of the YAML frameworks in various programming languages are built over LibYAML.
-Many others have looked to PyYAML as a solid reference for their implementations.
+A lot of the YAML frameworks in various programming languages are built over LibYAML and many others have looked to PyYAML as a solid reference for their implementations.

+The YAML 1.2[^1-2-spec] specification was published in 2009.
-The primary focus of the YAML 1.2 specification was to remove the handful of small syntax rules that kept YAML from being a complete superset of JSON.
+Its primary focus was making YAML a strict superset of JSON.
-The 1.2 specification was published in 2009.

-After that, new work on the YAML specification came to a halt, as its authors became focused on other ambitions.
+It also removed many of the problematic implicit typing recommendations.

-Meanwhile, the adoption of YAML in the computing industry continued to grow, with many large scale projects using it as their primary user interface.
+Since the release of the 1.2 specification, YAML adoption has continued to grow, and many large-scale projects use it as their primary configuration format.

-Around 2016 the current [YAML language design team](core-team) began to form.
-Starting in early 2020, this team began meeting weekly to discuss how to best improve YAML to meet the needs and expectations that are apparent today.
+In 2020, the new [YAML language design team](core-team) began meeting regularly to discuss improvements to the YAML language and specification; to better meet the needs and expectations of its users and use cases.

-This YAML 1.2.1 specification was published in September 2021; the first step in a new journey for the language.
+This YAML 1.2.1 specification, published in September 2021, is the first step in YAML's rejuvenated development journey.
 YAML is now more popular than it has ever been, but there is a long list of things that need to be addressed for it to reach its full potential.
 The YAML design team is focused on making YAML as good as possible.